CISC4080/lab1Python/README.md

 Feel free to go back to the course for more examples at your convenience.

-3. Download this data file which contains 2000 random integers.
+3. Download the data file, random_numbers.txt which contains 2000 random integers (one number per line).

 ## Program Execution: